salim-raji/text-search/README.md

 copy and paste the localhost given to a browser <br/>

-Replace the exisiting files in the src folder with the ones in the repository and save. <br/>
+Replace the exisiting src folder with the one in the repository and save. <br/>